ralfhergert/pc2-telemetry/README.md

 You can get [Java free from Oracle](https://java.com).
 Download the latest release pc2-telemetry.jar.
 Start the application by double-clicking the JarFile.

 Start Project Cars 2.
-Make sure that in Project Cars' system options.
-Sending UDP-packets in version 2 is active.
+Make sure that in Project Cars' system options *Sending UDP-packets in version 2* is active.
 As soon as you are driving on a track PC2-Telemetry should start receiving and rendering the data in real-time.

 # Features